lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 client does not specify times when reporting playbacks retroactively, all listens reported in that time will have the same timestamp.

+##### Immediate favorite sync

+Controls the behavior of favorite sync feature.
+If enabled, the favorite status of a track is synced immediately to ListenBrainz, in addition to syncing after playback of the track is finished.

+This feature also requires the MusicBrainz integration as this is only possible by sending a `Recording MBID` of the track.

 ##### Allowed libraries for listen submission

 Depending on your setup, you may not want to record listens of audio from a certain library.
 Listens of audio from